Skip to main content

 About Filtering Responses

-Sometimes, you will want to work with only a particular subset of your respondents’ data.
-Maybe you just want to glance at the last 3 months of data, or you are interested in exporting only the responses given by single mothers aged 18-35.
-No matter how specific the needs of your study, with Qualtrics, you can build filters for your response data and save them for later reuse.
+Sometimes, you only want to work on a subset of your respondents’ data.
+Maybe you just want to glance at the last 3 months of data, or you’re interested in exporting only the responses given by single mothers aged 18-35.
+No matter how specific the needs of your analysis, you can build filters for your response data and save them for later reuse.

 Qtip: These filters you build in Data & Analysis are also accessible in Advanced-Reports and Results-Reports!